MiepHD/cuscon/README.md

 ![icon_with_name](http://miep-hd.froxot.com/cuscon/res/icon_with_name.png)

-This icon pack makes your home screen varied and dynamic.
-As there is no background, each icon looks unique and the constant pattern of the grid is broken up.
+This icon pack adds variety and dynamism to your Home screen.
+With no background, each icon looks unique and breaks up the constant pattern of the grid.

 # Download